QuantEcon/lecture-source-py/source/rst/geom_series.rst

   1, R^{-1}, R^{-2}, \cdots

-Sequence :eq:`geom1` tells us how dollar values of an investment **accumulate** through time
+Sequence :eq:`geom1` tells us how dollar values of an investment **accumulate** through time.

-Sequence :eq:`geom2` tells us how to **discount** future dollars to get their values in terms of today's dollars
+Sequence :eq:`geom2` tells us how to **discount** future dollars to get their values in terms of today's dollars.

 Accumulation
 ------------